 Did you do a lot of research or is VIVE LA PARIS based on personal knowledge and experiences?

 I was already well versed in the events of the Holocaust, though lots of facts were checked and re-checked.
 I did read up a lot on the entertainer Josephine Baker who is referenced in the novel.
 She really did lead an incredible life, working for the Resistance and dedicating so much of her personal life to the celebration of diversity.
 But most of VIVE LA PARIS is inspired by my own family, neighbors, children I have taught.
 There’s no fiction that isn’t born out of a seed of truth.

 In HANUKKAH SHMANUKKAH!
-(Hyperion, 2005), a Jewish version A Christmas Carol, you explore a different historical aspect of the Jewish experience, including the use of humor and Yiddish words.
+(Hyperion, 2005), a Jewish version of A CHRISTMAS CAROL, you explore a different historical aspect of the Jewish experience, including the use of humor and Yiddish words.
 Like Vive La Paris, this story also seems to bridge gaps between generations and communities.
-Do you see this an a significant theme in your writing?
+Do you see this as a significant theme in your writing?

 Gosh, good questions, Barbara!
 I guess everything about me goes into my books.
 I grew up in a diverse multicultural neighborhood, and a lot of colloquial Yiddish was used in my home.
 I had a strong identification as an American, and felt like all American history was my history, including African-American history, which I learned a lot about at home and at school.
 I was surprised as an adult with the idea that history could belong to one group and not another.
 Since all the cultures in America, in my mind, should come together in a sense of belonging here, I suppose that shows through in my work.